mezeipetister/project_a/issues.md

-[ ] favicon.ico is missing, error on each page load.
+- [ ] favicon.ico is missing, error on each page load.
 It's a kind of pity
+- [ ] travis test cache folder?
+Faster build?